15 Best Iceland Car Rental Tips (2023)

 Having once looked out the window of our beautiful farm stay in Napa to find goats on the roof of our car, I know from experience that these things occasionally do happen (and seemingly more frequently in Iceland).

-While you may not see a lot of police cars in Iceland, speed cameras are quite abundant.
-The speed limit for cars in Iceland is generally 50 km/h in urban areas, 70km/h approaching towns, 80 km/h on gravel roads and 90 km/h on paved highways and rural roads.
+The speed limits are generally 50 km/h in urban areas, 70km/h approaching towns, 80 km/h on gravel roads and 90 km/h on paved highways and rural roads.

 I couldn’t help but laugh to myself as I watched Game of Thrones: The Last Watch (the making of the final season of GOT).
 Apparently, when it was decided that Iceland would be a filming location, nobody considered how few hours of daylight the country gets in the winter.